Berra — Cliff Face

 - 8Special on Sing for projection.
 She’s loud.

-- 9Nobody in the group gets better than an ordinary pass.
+- 9Nobody in the group gets better than an ordinary pass on Listen.

 - 10Berra and Maalira pass Climb.
 Mellia fails, and is behind.